prodriguezsosa/conText/vignettes/quickstart.md

 **conText** also includes a plotting function specific to `get_nns_ratio()`, providing a nice visualization of its output. `alpha` defines the desired significance threshold to denote “significant” results on the plot.
-Also, you can choose between two different visualizations of the same results using the `horizontal` argument.
+You can choose between two different visualizations of the same results using the `horizontal` argument.